- Concrete Homes Home

-Entryway Design with Water Features
+Entryway with Water Feature

 One of my favorite parts of this house is the entryway, and a lot of thought went into its composition, from the textured walkway in concrete to the landscape rock, which I chose with the owner at a rock quarry, to the gentle water element that's going into the house and later actually goes into the house.
 The entire composition was one where I was trying to think about creating that kind of space where, when you walk up into the house, that there's a sense of drama, really, and also of shelter.
 What I tried to do is utilize both the organic elements of, let's say, stone, and something very manmade, steel, working with plastic (this is a carbonite roof) and yet still sticking things like little twigs inside the carbonite so that it filters the light a bit.